preciofishbone/OmniaDocsG2/admin-settings/business-group-settings/omnia-feed/tabs-omnia-feed/index.rst

 .. image:: omnia-feed-link-tab-content-v7.png

 You can choose to use a "Web Url link" or a "Deep link".
 Then add the link below.
+A deep link can be used to link to another app, or content in another app, on the users device.

 Note the information about Omnia Url links.

 Embedded Link tab
 **********************